 After having a mild or severe stroke, our neurologists help patients develop the habits and strategies necessary to prevent additional strokes, regain prestroke functioning and improve quality of life.

 Not all seizures are exactly alike.
-Some are localized in a particular part of the brain (focal seizures), while others affect all parts of the brain (generalized seizures).
-Neurologists at Christiana Care have worked with many patients with epilepsy, and they have experience treating people who experience different types of seizures with different symptoms.
+Some are localized in a particular part of the brain (focal seizures), while others start on both sides of the brain (generalized seizures).
+Seizures can usually be controlled using medications and sometimes surgery.
+Neurologists at Christiana Care have worked with many patients with epilepsy, and they have experience treating people who suffer from different types of seizures with different symptoms.

 For those patients whose epilepsy is not well controlled by seizure medications, a Christiana Care neurologist may recommend a stay in our epilepsy monitoring unit.
 This dedicated unit helps doctors to pinpoint the location and type of seizure so they can develop new treatment plans.